 Remove the chlorinated water by running a hose outdoors until there is no longer a chlorine smell.
 Avoid using this water on plants.
 Additionally, run chlorinated water out of plumbing to minimize water going into the septic tank.

-Step 10: Test the water for coliform bacteria
+Test the water for coliform bacteria

 About 3 days later, test the water for coliform bacteria before consuming it to ensure its safety.
 It’s essential to check the effectiveness of the chlorination process.